giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

     l1 -> f2 -> l3 -> f4 -> l4 -> f5

 Using the link and flow equations ({{quantifying}}), each path simply flips the sign of the perturbation every time a link vertex is traversed.
+(The reason why the sign is flipped at each link vertex is explained by the link and flow equations that dictate how perturbations propagate through the bottleneck structure.
+Further mathematical descriptions to explain this effect are outside the scope of this document.
+For detailed mathematical derivations and additional examples, please see [G2-TREP]).

 When reaching vertex f5, we find that each path contributes 1 unit of bandwidth.
 Thus we have:

     -dr5/d_r1 = 1 + 1 = 2